-The MBot Grid II+ is a desktop 3D printer made by Magicfirm, a manufacturer based in China.
+The MBot Grid II+ is a 3D printer produced by MBot 3D.

 Magicfirm/Mbot works on optimizing the structure and performance of their desktop 3D printers and software to provide a faster and more accurate 3D printing experience with a better user experience.

 By learning from customers’ requirements and feedback, the company continuously improves the performance of their products, as do many 3D printer brands.

 The MBot Grid II+ was introduced in January 2016.
 It offers some interesting features for a reasonably priced desktop 3D printer, including:

 - A glass build plate covered with a BuildTak-like material.
 Non-heated print bed but great for PLA 3D printing, with a nice stickiness during the 3D prints, and easy-to-remove the objects once finished.

 - An automatic compensation system to level the build plate while printing.